-Course Code PHY303

-Course Title DIGITAL AND ANALOG CIRCUITS AND

-INSTRUMENTATION

-Type of course DISCIPLINE ELECTIVE(PRACTICAL)

-LTP 0:0:4

-Credits 2

-Course prerequisite B.Sc Ist, IInd with Physics as one core subject

-Course Objective (CO) The aim of this course is not just to impart practical

-knowledge to the students about digital electronics and

-analog circuits and instrumentations.
+PHY303 Digital and analog circuits and instrumentation Practical 0:0:4 2 B.Sc Ist, IInd with Physics as one core subject The aim of this course is not just to impart practical knowledge to the students about digital electronics and analog circuits and instrumentations.
+ORBHA CO1 Become to analyze, design and implement combinational logic circuits.
+CO2 Enable to Classify different semiconductor memories.
+CO3 Enable to analyze, design and implement sequential logic circuits.